webdevrws/React-Redux-Code-Test/README.md

 2. When a player attacks an enemy, display the message "player attacked enemy".

-3. when an enemy attacks a player, display the message "enemy attacked player".
+3. When an enemy attacks a player, display the message "enemy attacked player".

 4. The Logger should display a maximum of 20 messages.

-5. the scrollbar should auto-scroll to the bottom of the list of displayed messages.
+5. The scrollbar should auto-scroll to the bottom of the list of displayed messages.

 ## Submission Instructions